 - All members need to have choices regarding the day and time of the meeting.
 It’s important to try not to leave anyone out, meet on a regular basis, and set a time limit.

 - Family members are advised to write down complaints, suggestions, or grievances on a slip and put them in a box.
 A meeting can be held when there are several slips in the box or about once a week.

 - It is a good idea to request a different volunteer at each meeting to be a scribe and to keep these notes in an agreed-upon location in your home.

 - Any family member can request a family meeting with at least one days’ notice given to other members.

 Most of all, have fun and enjoy your time together as a stepfamily!
 Remember that you’re creating positive memories that will endure the test of time if you focus more on understanding your stepchildren rather than seeking to be understood.

 Terry Gaspard is pleased to announce her book Daughters of Divorce: Overcome the Legacy of Your Parents’ Breakup and Enjoy a Happy, Long-lasting Relationship (Sourcebooks).
-Her new book, The Remarried Manual: How to Make Everything Work Better the Second Time Around will be published by Sounds True in February of 2020. www.movingpastdivorce.com
+Her new book, The Remarriage Manual: How to Make Everything Work Better the Second Time Around (Sounds True, 2020) offers 10 essential keys to a successful remarriage. www.movingpastdivorce.com